tcpl/semver-tag-creator-action/README.md

 # Creates a tag based on Semantic Versioning

-Useful in builds where you want to increment the version number of a package each time do a build.
+Useful in builds where you want to increment the version number of a package each time you do a build.

 ## Usage